hellomlorg/Anomaly-Detection-using-Autoencoders/README.md

 # Anomaly-Detection-using-Autoencoders
 An anomaly is a data point or a set of data points in our dataset that is different from the rest of the dataset.
-It may either be a too large value or a too-small value.
-Anomalies describe many critical incidents like technical glitches, sudden changes or plausible opportunity in the market.
+It may either be a too large value or a too small value.
+Anomalies describe many critical incidents like technical glitches, sudden changes, or plausible opportunities in the market.
 Anomalies are a very small fraction of the entire dataset.
 In this project, we look at how autoencoders can be used to detect anomalies.

 ## Overview
 This jupyter notebook explains how one can create an Autoencoder to detect Anomalies.